puppetlabs-toy-chest/puppetlabs-cloudformation/README.markdown

 ## Cloud Formation Puppet Face

-After you have sourced the bashrc file, you should be able to use the cloudformation puppet face.
+After you have sourced the bashrc file, you should be able to use the Cloud Formation Puppet Face.

 To get details of how to use the face, you can run:

   `puppet help cloudformation deploy`

-The cloudformation face accepts a configuration file as specified above and then deploys a full application stack using Puppet Enterprise.
+The Cloud Formation Face accepts a configuration file as specified above and then deploys a full application stack using Puppet Enterprise.

 It creates all of the required AWS resources, including: security groups, IAM users, an